devdevgoat/coming-of-aige/COA_CH003.md

 Carla slapped the roof of the car, causing the other two jump, and shot a fiery look windshield.

 "Shh!"
 Victor snapped, then went back to his intent inspection of the approaching vehicle.
 Following his gaze, Carla finally noticed as well.
-A moment later, the clamour of rock music echoed across the empty lot, growing louder and louder as it closed the distance between them.
+A moment later, the clamor of rock music echoed across the empty lot, growing louder and louder as it closed the distance between them.
 Victor rubbed his forehead with his palm.
 "Moron," he muttered to himself.

 As the truck pulled up next to them, Carla jumped down and made her way to Mouse's window as it rolled down in a stutter as he spun the crank by his knee.